mastershin/cuda-2d-image-prep-example/README.md

 # Image Processor with NVIDIA NPP and OpenCV

 This project is a simple C++ program that parses command line arguments to set an input directory and an output directory.
-It loads all image files from the input directory using OpenCV, calculates the mean RGB values using NVIDIA NPP, resizes the images to 32x32 pixels, subtracts the mean RGB values, and saves the processed images to the output directory with a `.png` extension.
+It loads all image files from the input directory using OpenCV, calculates the mean RGB values using NVIDIA NPP, resizes the images to 32x32 pixels, and saves the processed images to the output directory with a `.png` extension.

 ## Prerequisites